KNOWLDGE/programming-language-list/CONTRIBUTING.md

 ### Typos/Small Fixes
 **Step 1.** When making a correction find the Typo in the Text.

 ### Adding a Programming Language/Big Additions

+### Help Answer Questions

 ### Translating
 Currently we are only focusing on the english list.
-When we have a big portion of the en-list folder done, we'll update you through the [Discord Server]() and [Twitter](https://twitter.com/ListLanguage).
+When we have a big portion of the en-list folder done, we'll update you through the [Discord Server]() and our [Twitter](https://twitter.com/ListLanguage).